cj-mills/christianjmills/_posts/2021-3-24-Create-a-Shape-Key-Motion-Graphic-With-the-Blender-Python-API.md

 ## Import Dependencies

 The only dependencies strictly required for this tutorial are `bpy` and `bmesh`.
 The `bpy` package is the base API for Blender and the `bmesh` module provides access to Blender's internal mesh editing API.
-I also added the `math` module from the Python Standard Library for one of my helper functions.
+I also used the `math` module from the Python Standard Library for one of my helper functions.

 ![import-dependencies](..\images\shape-key-motion-graphic-bpy\import-dependencies.png)